hennelly/Pakistan_Wolf_Admixture_and_Population_Structure/01_Alignment_SNP_Calling/README.md

      - this involved sorting the bam files, removing duplicates, and removing bad reads (duplicates, secondary alignments, mapQ<30)
  - Add readgroup headers and index - [04_readgroup.sh](/01_Alignment_SNP_Calling/04_readgroup.sh)

-## Subset GBS coordinates on whole genome sequence data
+## 2.0 Subset GBS coordinates on whole genome sequence data
 - First, I need to merge all the GBS bam files to grab all coordinates, then convert this merged GBS bam file to a bed file and sort the bed file - [05_mergebams.sh](/01_Alignment_SNP_Calling/05_mergebams.sh)
 - Second, I will then subset the WGS bam files to match the coordinates within the GBS files - [06_subsetWGSonGBS.sh](/01_Alignment_SNP_Calling/06_subsetWGSonGBS.sh)

+## 3.0 SNP calling with GATK
+- Convert bam files to GenotypeCaller files
+- etc